 If you are looking for my book on Pain Management,

-My Little Book of Pain: A Practitioner’s View of Pain Management, click here.
+Taking Hold of Pain: A Practitioner’s View of Pain Management, click here.

 Pain Management is a fact of life for some of us.
 It is needed when a disabling condition causes continual or frequent pain.
 What’s key, though, is it does not mean that those using Pain Management techniques are pain-free: all it means is that we manage the degree of pain such that we can live as useful a life as possible.